syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Localization-and-Translation-Support.md

 {% endhighlight %}

-> Note: In order to render the localized OLAP Gauge, You are required to reset the content available in both
+N> In order to render the localized OLAP Gauge, You are required to reset the content available in both

 1. _OLAP Gauge Control_
 2. _OLAP Cube_